alpivonka/WhiteRabbit/README.md

 AL Pivonka's Fork and Functionality

 ===========================================

---Rabbit In A Hat Functionality:
+## Rabbit In A Hat Functionality:

-Added the following abilities to extract from the ETL :
+### Added the following abilities to extract from the ETL :

     - mapping Pseudocode SQL, which represents the mapped source to target table to attribute mappings.